AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/auto-blocker.md

 :::

-Starting with One UI 6.1.1 (Android 14), Samsung introduced a security enhancement called *Auto Blocker*, which is enabled by default on the latest Galaxi smartphones.
-This feautures automatically blocks sideloaded apps from unverified sources unless the user manually overrides the setting.
+Starting with One UI 6.1.1 (Android 14), Samsung introduced a security enhancement called *Auto Blocker*, which is enabled by default on the latest Galaxy smartphones.
+This feature automatically blocks sideloaded apps from unverified sources unless the user manually overrides the setting.

 Since AdGuard for Android [can't be published on Google Play](https://adguard.com/en/blog/adguard-google-play-removal.html), you need to mannualy install it.
 However, with the new *Auto Blocker* enabled, some users may encounter issues when installing AdGuard APK files.
 To address this, we’ve provided a step-by-step guide below on how to disable *Auto Blocker*.